TowoLabs/ledger-tests-xrp/README.md

 Test utility for testing functionality of [ledger-app-xrp](https://github.com/LedgerHQ/ledger-app-xrp) targeting Ledger Nano S and Ledger Nano X.

-**Important notice:** Most of the test transactions are too large to be transferred to the device using the old transport protocol in [ledger-app-xrp](https://github.com/LedgerHQ/ledger-app-xrp) version 1.0.9 and below.
-The updated transport protocol in version 2.0.0, is not yet available in Ledger's [hw-app-xrp](https://www.npmjs.com/package/@ledgerhq/hw-app-xrp), which will cause most of the tests to fail.
-In the mean time, developers may use [Towo Labs' fork](https://github.com/TowoLabs/ledgerjs/tree/master/packages/hw-app-xrp) of the module which fully supports the updated protocol.

 ## Usage
 ### Installation
 Install the package dependencies by running: